uptane/uptane-standard/uptane-standard.md

 1. Send images to secondaries ({{send_images_primary}})

-Please note, the subsequent sections concerning requirements for a primary, does not prohibit implementing primary-capability on an ECU which does not communicate directly with the Uptane repositories.
+Note that the subsequent sections concerning requirements for a primary do not prohibit implementing primary capabilities on an ECU which does not communicate directly with the Uptane repositories.
 This allows for implementations to have multiple ECUs within the vehicle performing functions equivalent to a primary.
-Regardless if multiple primary's are included within a vehicle, each secondary ECU SHALL have a single primary responsible for providing its updates.
+If multiple such primaries are included within a vehicle, each secondary ECU SHALL have a single primary responsible for providing its updates.

 #### Construct and send vehicle version manifest {#construct_manifest_primary}